Skip to content

 Design target: 5 microseconds at p50, 20 microseconds at p99.

-Measures time for a new subscriber to receive the full initial state of a large entity set.
+Measures time for a new subscriber to receive the full initial state via bootstrap.

 Terminal window